cueltschey/sni5gect-compact/README.md

 ### Hardware Requirements

 Sni5Gect utilizes a USRP Software Defined Radio (SDR) device to send and receive IQ samples during communication between a legitimate 5G base station and a UE.
-Following SDRs are supported:
+The following SDRs are supported:

 - USRP B210 SDR
 - USRP x310 SDR